Dog Skin Problems: Ailment Types & Help Options

-Because of the variety of different possibilities, identifying the root of a dog’s skin problem can be difficult for veterinarians.
-Many times, a trip to the vet’s office will end with a drug prescription that seeks to alleviate the uncomfortable symptoms – leaving the real reason for the skin issue undiscovered and untreated.
-It’s an all too familiar cycle for pup parents with this problem: the drugs help for a time, but as soon as the drugs wear off the problem comes back.
-Almost immediately and sometimes worse than before.
+Because of that huge variety of different possibilities, trying to identify the root of a dog’s skin problem can be highly difficult and is likely to preoccupy veterinarian efforts.
+Wherein, finding any actual ‘solution’ is actually the real challenge.
+Unfortunate for the dog owner, a trip to the vet’s office will likely end with a drug prescription that seeks to alleviate the uncomfortable symptoms – leaving the real reason for the skin issue undiscovered, while offered ‘treatments’ are meant mainly to shut down immune capabilities.
+It’s an all too familiar cycle for pup parents who end up with this problem: the drugs help for a time, but as soon as the drugs wear off, the issues return; almost immediately, and sometimes worse than before.
 It can be a very frustrating situation for you, your dog and your vet.

 The most common symptoms of dog skin problems include severe itching, red skin, sores and hair loss.
 Unfortunately, these are common signs in nearly all 150 identified skin problems in dogs.
 Wart like bumps, blackened skin, hot spots, elephant skin and greasy skin are just a few more signs of skin problems in dogs.
 You and your vet will want to take the time to look beyond these common signs in order to find and treat the base problem accurately.
 The more accurate the diagnosis, the more effective the treatment can be… but that’s the problem, finding an accurate diagnosis.